adityajpm/micronaut-rest-example/README.md

 [comment]: <> (@Controller works in the same way as in Spring )
 [comment]: <> (@Context tells Micronaut this bean is eagerly instanstiated)
 [comment]: <> (Using Schema validation as apposed Bean Validation, that a preference)
   - TransferEndPoint

-[comment]: <TODO> (Controller annotation Write a few notes on Hexagonal Architecture, Find a )
+  - [comment]: <> (Controller annotation Write a few notes on Hexagonal Architecture, Find a diagram)
   -
   - Json Schema Validation used instead of Bean Validation Annotations, schema can be shared with frontend team
   - Testing - Bean Replacing,  EmbeddedServer , Ktor Client, Mocking